What is Diminished Value and How is it Calculated?

 The 17c Formula is the most heavily relied upon advertised diminished value calculation in the auto industry.
 It is also HIGHLY inaccurate and misconceived.

 In 2001 there was a Georgia Supreme Court diminished value class action lawsuit (Mabry v.
 State Farm).
-The court approved a formula to use in the negotiation of the class-wide settlement in paragraph 17, section c, of their ruling - thus the '17c' Formula was born.
+The court approved a formula to use in the negotiated class-wide settlement in paragraph 17, section c, of their ruling - thus the '17c' Formula was born.

-While this formula may have been useful in calculating a large (and negotiated) class settlement, this is NOT an accurate method of calculating diminished value for individual losses.
-Some of the fundamental flaws of this class-application formula are that it applies duplicative deductions as well as a cap of 10% ACV.
-This means that if your vehicle's actual cash value is $30,000, and your diminished value due to a loss is $8,000 - the 'cap' would only allow a $3,000 maximum result.
+While this formula may have been useful as a negotiated calculation for a large class settlement, this is NOT an accurate method of calculating diminished value for individual losses.
+Some of the fundamental flaws of this class-application formula are that it applies duplicative deductions as well as a 10% cap of ACV.
+This means that if your vehicle's actual cash value is $30,000, and your diminished value due to a loss is $8,000 - the 'cap' would only allow for a $3,000 maximum result.

-In addition, many sources cite this formula as being 'approved' by the state of Georgia, which is also inaccurate.
-In 2008, this widespread falsehood prompted the Georgia Insurance Commissioner to issue a Public Directive ordering anyone using or insinuating this formula had been approved by the state to Cease and Desist use of that communication.
+In addition, many sources cite this formula as being an 'approved formula' by the state of Georgia, which is also inaccurate.
+In 2008, this widespread falsehood prompted the Georgia Insurance Commissioner to issue a Public Directive ordering anyone using, or insinuating, this formula had been approved by the state to Cease and Desist use of that communication.

 Diminished Value Calculator